gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 All communications between the involved entities rely on the CoAP protocol and MUST be secured.

-In particular, communications between the joining node and the Group Manager leverage protocol-specific profiles of ACE to achieve communication security, proof-of-possession and server authentication.
-To this end, the AS must signal the specific profile to use, consistently with requirements and assumptions defined in the ACE framework {{I-D.ietf-ace-oauth-authz}}.
+In particular, communications between the joining node and the Group Manager leverage protocol-specific transport profiles of ACE to achieve communication security, proof-of-possession and server authentication.
+To this end, the AS must signal the specific transport profile to use, consistently with requirements and assumptions defined in the ACE framework {{I-D.ietf-ace-oauth-authz}}.

 With reference to the AS, communications between the joining node and the AS (/token endpoint) as well as between the Group Manager and the AS (/introspect endpoint) can be secured by different means, for instance using DTLS {{RFC6347}} or OSCORE {{I-D.ietf-core-object-security}}.
-Further details on how the AS secures communications (with the joining node and the Group Manager) depend on the specifically used profile of ACE, and are out of the scope of this specification.
+Further details on how the AS secures communications (with the joining node and the Group Manager) depend on the specifically used transport profile of ACE, and are out of the scope of this specification.

 ## Overview of the Join Process {#ssec-overview-join-process}